-2017 marks Nokia's renaissance year.
-After stunning us in February by announcing it was revamping the Nokia 3310 and then releasing a further three mobiles, it's ending the year by releasing its first high-powered smartphone in three years - the Nokia 8.
+2017 marked Nokia's renaissance year.
+After stunning us by announcing it was revamping the Nokia 3310 and then releasing a further three mobiles, it ended the year by releasing its first high-powered smartphone in three years - the Nokia 8.

-And although it's never going to challenge the power of the iPhone 8, it does have the kind of price tag that will appeal to people who don't want to wait until Black Friday to get a bargain mobile phone.
+And although it's never going to challenge the power of the iPhone 8, it does have the kind of price tag that will appeal to people who want to get a bargain mobile phone.
 Especially excellent value, considering the stunning design, premium screen and chipset, and new 'Bothie' camera mode.

-You can now get your hands on the Nokia 8.
+Unlike most flagship phones released in the last 12 months, you can now get your new Nokia 8 for less than £20 per month!
 Check out our comparison tool to see the best tariffs that have been announced.
-Considering the standalone handset costs in excess of £500, the contract prices are looking much more attractive.
+Considering the standalone handset costs around £400, the contract prices are looking like a much better option.

 Nokia 8 review in brief